 - Exploration: Discover the different parts of the factory and imagine its past activity.

-A Military Witness to History Fort de Bellegarde , located near the Col de Perthus, is an abandoned fortification offering a breathtaking view of the Franco-Spanish border.
+A Military Witness to History: The Fort of Bellegarde , located near the Perthus pass, is an abandoned fortification offering an unobstructed view of the Franco-Spanish border.

 Site Features